nklevak/CognitiveFatigue_TaskSpecificity/Study2_SPR_task_code/README.md

 The rest task is based off of the dsst task in the niv lab demos site, and the spatial recall task is using the spatial recall code from that same site.
 The digit span task was inspired by experiment factory digit span.

+*credit to Sam Zorowitz from jspsych-demos for most of the spatial recall code, and Experiment Factory from the Poldrack Lab for inspiration on the digit span task*

-This is run with JSPsych v 7.3, and hosted on cognition.run: link *here* (will insert once data is collected)
+This is run with JSPsych v 7.3, and hosted on cognition.run: link https://j597u0nuzh.cognition.run

 ## Current Design
 Game A and Game B are counterbalanced to be either spatial recall or digit span.